B2B, or business to business, is a vital sales method for many businesses. It is a growing and profitable market, too.

 B2B check payments are the most common form of payment and can be either physical or electronic.
 These checks are endorsed by the buyer and deposited by the seller into their own bank account.
 Many banks now offer mobile apps that let you scan checks for quicker depositing.

-B2B mobile payments involve using a digital wallet on the buyer's phone to send a payment to the seller's phone.
+B2B mobile commerce payments involve using a digital wallet on the buyer's phone to send a payment to the seller's phone.
 Many businesses fear it is not secure enough to conduct large B2B sales through it.

 Electronic payments for B2B include many types of payments and make up the bulk of B2B transactions.
 Whether ACH, RTP, or even mobile payments, the convenience and security of electronic payments make them popular among B2B wholesale businesses.